 Pretty much the talk of the town when it comes to remote work, Slack is used for communication and collaboration at most companies, including Buffer.
 It’s an instant alternative to an email where you can set reminders, create channels, create groups, and much more to streamline communication in your workplace.

-Another popular choice in the remote tools department, Trello is a visual collaboration tool that enables you to manage your tasks and organise your projects.
+Another popular choice in the remote tools department, Trello is a visual collaboration tool that enables you to manage your tasks and organize your projects.
 It allows you to create cards of all the tasks, add members, and add deadlines.
 Not just that, it has innumerable integrations to make your task management more effortless.

 A create tool for collaboration and documentation, Notion lets you keep all your notes, documents, and tasks organized and aligned in one place.
 You could think of it as a combination of Google docs and Trello.
 As for Buffer, it uses Notion as a ‘team handbook’ that answers all your questions and keeps information transparent across their remote workspace.